Star Wars: Must-Watch Animated Obi-Wan Kenobi Episodes

 The Clone Was: Season 3, Episode 16: “Altar of Mortis”

 This episode doesn’t feel quite like the rest of The Clone Wars.
-Force Gods and dark side mind control make this feel more like a haunted house than a science fiction, but many of these same themes come back around in Rebels.
-And for Obi-Wan, much of this episode acts as foreshadowing for what is coming.
-Altar of Mortis is absolutely wild as far as Star Wars episodes go, but it’s worth knowing that at once point Kenobi (and Ahsoka and Anakin) met Force Gods.
+Force Gods and dark side mind control make this feel more like a haunted house than science fiction, but many of these same themes come back around in Rebels.
+And for Obi-Wan, much of this episode acts as a foreshadowing of what is coming.
+Altar of Mortis is absolutely wild as far as Star Wars episodes go, but it’s worth knowing that at once point, Kenobi (and Ahsoka and Anakin) met Force Gods.

 The Clone Wars Season 4, Episode 22: “Revenge”

 By now you probably know that the rumors of Darth Maul‘s death were greatly exaggerated.
-He shows up in Solo and the fandom was asking if we’d get another re-match between him and Kenobi this past season.
-We’ll get into why the answer was always “of course not,” in a little bit, but Revenge is there Maul takes his chances at a first re-match with the Jedi who made him half of the Dathomirian he once was.
+He shows up in Solo, and the fandom has been asking if we’d get another re-match between him and Kenobi this past season.
+We’ll get into why the answer was always “of course not” in a little bit, but Revenge is there.
+Maul takes his chances at a first re-match with the Jedi, who made him half of the Dathomirian he once was.
 These episodes also give Maul the full nuance and character fleshing out that he always deserved.

 The Clone Wars Season 5, Episode 1: “The Lawless”

 After meeting Duchess Satine and seeing Maul’s return to the Star Wars Stage, The Lawless brings it all together in an episode that’s brutal and heartbreaking.
 Almost every main crime syndicate you can imagine has a part to play in this bloody power grab on Mandalore.
-And it results in one of the most core-memory creating moments in Kenobi’s life.
+It results in one of the most core memories, creating moments in Kenobi’s life.

 The Clone Wars Season 5, Episode 20: “The Wrong Jedi”